Mystery Operations Event Rules & Scoring

 0.3789x100=37.89 points

-*The "DTF" (Down To Finish) Bonus has become a standard after trials at Jade Helm and Rio Bravo.
+*The "DTF" (Down To Finish) Bonus is original to Mystery Ops and has become standard.
 This bonus uses the DNF (Did Not Finish) rate as a points multiplier to objectively assess the difficulty of shooting stages and the run, as experienced by competitors.
 More challenging stages merit higher valuation than the less difficult ones.
-Therefore, if a run is particularly tough, the scores will be adjusted to reflect this.
+Equally, if a run is particularly tough, the scores will be adjusted to reflect this.
 The final scores for each stage and run will be multiplied by 1.XX, where "XX" represents the DNF percentage for that specific stage or run.

 Example: The stage DNF rate was 19%.
 A DTF bonus of 1.19 will be applied to each time.